Earnest Money/House Deposits Explained

-What this means is the real estate company cannot arbitrarily release the escrow funds even if they clearly believe one party is entitled to them.
+This means that the real estate company cannot arbitrarily release the escrow funds even if they clearly believe one party is entitled to them.

-Over the years, I’ve seen a few deposit disputes where things can get really nasty because of one of the parties believes the real estate company should release the funds – sorry they can’t.
+Over the years, I’ve seen a few deposit disputes where things can get really nasty because one of the parties believes the real estate company should release the funds – sorry, they can’t.